eyrealex/eyrealex/README.md

 - 👋 Hi, I’m @eyrealex
-- 👀 I’m interested in Java, Adnroid developement, Ruby on Rails, but also learning as much new technology that I can.
+- 👀 I’m interested in Java, Android developement, Ruby on Rails, but also learning as much new technology that I can.
 - 🌱 I’m currently learning Ruby on Rails and Client/Server protobuffer calls for my final year.
 - 💞️ I’m looking to collaborate on Android projects using Java
 - 📫 How to reach me eyrealex97@gmail.com